 After the Timekeeper/Announcer announces the team's selected Improv Elements, the Timekeeper/Announcer will then tell the team to "BEGIN" the 2-minute Preparation time.
 During this time, the team is free to consult the written version of the Improv Elements, research notes (if any), and an unmarked copy of the Challenge.
 The team may also use pencils and paper at this time for planning.
-The team may practice with and/or modify the Trash Bags and Rubber Bands during this time.
+The team may use the items in the Costume Design Kit to create and/or modify the Costume during this time.